DestinationSol/DestinationSol.github.io/_posts/2020-08-27-gsoc-wrap-up.md

 # Conclusion

 I had a lot of fun working on this project!
-At times I felt like a detective, and other times I felt like an architect.
-I couldn't have wished for better mentors or a better community - everyone was amazing!
-Whether it was helping me with my questions, providing helpful tips, or discussing design concepts, everyone was incredibly knowledgable and friendly.
-My skills as a developer grew exponentially under my mentors' guidance.
-This was a great experience, and I'm thrilled to have been able to contribute!
+At times I felt like a detective, and at other times I felt like an architect.
+I couldn't have wished for better mentors or community - everyone was amazing!
+Whether it was helping me with questions, providing helpful tips, or discussing design concepts, everyone was incredibly knowledgable and friendly.
+I appreciate my mentors' guidance, which helped me grow as a developer.
+I'm happy to give back to the open source community.
+I loved the experience, and I'm thrilled to have been able to contribute!